y-okur/AutoISCE/README.md

 # Installation
 * Download the scripts, AutoISCE, convert2int.py, downloadem, getboundingbox.py, prep_alos2xml, and add them to your PATH

-Here are the quick instruction to process your first stack:
+Here are the quick instructions to process your first stack:

 * You need to place your SLC files in some folder.
 Each date must be in a folder with yyyymmdd format.
 An example folder structure for **SLCDIR**: